Mobiux-Labs/forms/apps/docs/docs/form-renderer/basics/form-provider.md

 # Form Provider

-The `FormProvider` is a core component in Mobiux Labs Forms, managing form states, methods, and styles through a centralized React context.
+The `FormProvider` is a core component in Mobiux Labs Form, managing form states, methods, and styles through a centralized React context.

 ## Key Responsibilities